Faune Chur

 The wolves that have immigrated to Switzerland are now reproducing.
 They live in territories from which young animals migrate at the age of 2 years to form their own packs.

-The evolution of wolf packs
+The development of wolf packs

-Living together with the wolf
+Living together with wolves

 The presence of the wolf strengthens the populations of native species, as e.g. the fitness of its prey populations improves when sick or weak animals fall victim to the wolf.
-In addition, deer and roe deer distribute better in the forests and chamois retreat from the forest into steep rock faces.
+In addition, deer and roe deer are better distributed in the forests and chamois retreat from the forest into steep rock faces.
 Both have a positive effect on our protection forests, as there is less damage to the trees.

 Wolf stories at the Kunkelspass